just3ws/ccs/README.md

 help make it even better by contributing patches or even just submitting defects in our Github issue tracker.

-CCS is written in Rails 3 on Ruby 1.9.2 (ruby-1.9.2-p290-patched).
+CCS is written in Rails 3 on Ruby 1.9.3.
 It's intended to be easily deployed to Heroku for little or no cost.

 == Chicago Code Camp

-Chicago Code Camp a free, 1 day conf. on Sat.
-May 14th.
+Chicago Code Camp a free, one day conf. on a Saturday in May.
 For devs of all skill levels & interests, w/multiple sessions running side-by-side.

 == Getting Started

 - OS X